osrg/ryu-book/en/html/_sources/spanning_tree.txt

 In Ryu's spanning tree application, let's look at how spanning tree is implemented using OpenFlow.

 OpenFlow 1.3 provides config to configure the following port operation.
-By issuing a Port Modification message to the OpenFlow switch, it is possible to control operations such as availaility of port frame transfer.
+By issuing a Port Modification message to the OpenFlow switch, it is possible to control operations such as availability of port frame transfer.

 =================== ============================================================
 Value               Explanation